The Cato Institute of Cheese

 To get started, she took a technical course in cheese making at California Polytechnic University and a workshop with a Belgian cheese master, and then she began experimenting.
 Her son Mark learned from her and some other cheese courses along the way.
 Nowadays, Mark makes most of the cheese and oversees its aging, while Elizabeth manages the farm operations including milking and caring for the cows.
 The rest of the Cato Corner family includes several full time and part time workers and a pair of diligent and attentive border collies named Flute and Harp.

 Sadly for Damian, we never met the doggies.
 Oh how he loves dogs.
 But, if there’s one thing he loves more than dogs it’s cheese.
 And Cato Corner has a wealth of varieties – all offered up for free tasting in their tiny little sales/tasting room.
-I assume the guy and the woman doling out samples were Mark and Elizabeth [August 2011 update: I assumed wrong.
-My hosts were neither Mark nor Elizabeth, but rather Mark’s apprentice and a family friend.]
-Both welcomed Damian and upon learning that cheese is his favorite food, they began slicing away at the massive wheels of cheese.
+Our hosts were Mark’s apprentice and a family friend and both welcomed Damian and upon learning that cheese is his favorite food, they began slicing away at the massive wheels of cheese.
 Mmmm, cheese.
 Let’s learn some specifics:

 We make all of our cheese by hand with raw milk from our 40 cows, mostly Jerseys, on our small Connecticut farm.
 We never use growth hormones, sub-therapeutic antibiotics, or animal-based feeds, and our cows graze freely so that they have happy lives with a rich diet of fresh pasture grasses.
 All the rinds are natural and have natural surface molds that are integral to developing the full flavor of the cheese.
 We age and care for the cheese in our underground cave, ripening all varieties to their peak of flavor.